AI Transformation

 The evidence-based findings layer is not just a quality feature.
 It's the mechanism that makes implementation deals possible.

 A client who sees their own data, their own people's words, and their own market context reflected back at them in a structured report is a client who trusts the diagnosis.
-Trust converts a $25K audit into a six-figure implementation engagement.
+Trust is what converts a diagnostic audit into a multi-phase implementation engagement.

 I saw this play out with a law firm client.
 It started with a podcast appearance.
 He invited me on because, as he put it, "You're the first AI person I actually understood."
 That led to a free audit, which became a $22K project, which opened a $100K+ pipeline over the next year.